 We can perfectly well understand the attractions, and few commentaries on the intersections of laic productions and constructive-analytic ambition cut as deeply as the studies by Michael Lynch.
-He has provided patient instruction in members' methods-lay and professional-in his science studies (Lynch 1985; and especially 1993, and including Sacks' 'primitive science' [1984] in Lynch and Bogen 1994), his forensic studies of the techtonic encounters of the legal and scientific estates in the 20th century (Lynch et al. 2008), studies of the reciprocal foundations of EM and CA (Lynch 2000a), the play of theory (Lynch 1999), constructivism (Lynch 1998), and criticism in the literature (Lynch 1995, 2019b), of 'practices' (Lynch 2001) and 'reflexivity' (Lynch 2000b) in EMCA and how they can be taken up elsewhere for the 'just so much' that is useful.
+He has provided patient instruction in members' methods-lay and professional-in his science studies (Lynch 1985; and especially 1993, and including Sacks' 'primitive science' [1984] in Lynch and Bogen 1994), his forensic studies of the techtonic encounters of the legal and scientific estates in the 20th century (Lynch et al. 2008), studies of the reciprocal foundations of EM and CA (Lynch 2000a), the play of theory (Lynch 1999), constructivism (Lynch 1998), and criticism in the literature (Lynch 1995, 2019b), of 'practices' (Lynch 2001) and 'reflexivity' (Lynch 2000b) in EMCA and how they can be taken up elsewhere for the 'just so much' that is useful, and also how constructive analysis can be revived in nominal EMCA studies (Button, Lynch and Sharrock 2022; Lynch 2018a, 2020).

-He has produced clarifying examinations of EMCA's various projects and initiatives, as in the alignments of Garfinkel and Sacks (Lynch 2019a; Button, Lynch, and Sharrock 2022), Garfinkel's reckonings of science (Garfinkel 2023) and 'Instructed Action' (Lynch and Lindwall 2024), and how the dispositions of constructive analysis can be revived in the formal constructions of nominal EMCA studies, as seen in our few exhibits and elsewhere (Button, Lynch and Sharrock 2022; Lynch 2019b, 2020; Lynch and Macbeth 2016).
+He has produced clarifying examinations of EMCA's various projects and initiatives, as in the alignments of Garfinkel and Sacks (Lynch 2019a; Button, Lynch, and Sharrock 2022), Garfinkel's reckonings of science (Garfinkel 2023) [and Schutz before him (Lynch 1988)], his clarifications of Garfinkel's 'judgmental dope' (1993, 2012), what use he-Garfinkel-had for Durkheim's aphorism (2009), his treatments of 'Instructed Action' (Lynch and Lindwall 2024), the enduring relevance of Sacks' (1984) 'primitive science' (Lynch 1993; Lynch and Bogen 1994), and how the dispositions of constructive analysis can be revived in the formal constructions of nominal EMCA studies, as seen in our few exhibits and elsewhere (Button, Lynch and Sharrock 2022; Lynch 2019b, 2020; Lynch and Macbeth 2016).

-There are of course many instructive EMCA scholars and texts.
-We are blessed with them inter-generationally, and they are among the contributors to this volume.
+There are of course many instructive EMCA scholars and texts; we are blessed with them inter-generationally, and they are among the contributors to this volume.
 And yet the subordination of laic analyses to the pursuit of constructive analyses is still with us, renewing the promises of analytic 'straight highways' and the comforts of synoptic fields of view.27